 - Obtained a grade point average (GPA) of 3.5 or higher at Georgia Tech.
 The grade point average (GPA) for admission to the program is based only on classes taken at Georgia Tech.
 No transfer classes are included.

 - Click here for the BS/MS application.

-To maintain eligibility for the BS/MS program, students must:
+To maintain eligibility for the BS/MS program after being accepted, students must: